onqlavelabs/onqlave-node/README.md

 cipherStream.close();
 ```

 ### Decrypt Stream
-To decrypt data, use the **decryptStream(cipherStream, plainStream, associatedData)** method of the `Encryption` service.
+To decrypt stream of data, use the **decryptStream(cipherStream, plainStream, associatedData)** method of the `Encryption` service.
 The **cipherStream** parameter is the `ReadStream` stream of data you are wishing to decrypt and it was originally encrypted using [EncryptStream](#encrypt-stream).
 The **plainStream** parameter is the `WriteStream` stream you are wishing to write the plain data back to.
 The **associatedData** parameter the `Buffer` representation of associated data which can be used to improve the authenticity of the data (it is not mandatory), as shown below.
 ```javascript
 //Initilise the new encryption service using configurations as per [Usage] const encryptionService = new Encryption(credential, retrySettings, config.arxURL, config.debug);